 - Summarization: Ask the LLM to summarize key sections if the input is extremely long.

 If you have a dataset relevant to your specific application, fine-tuning an open-source LLM can tailor its understanding and recall capabilities.
 This process optimizes the model to prioritize information pertinent to your domain, effectively extending its perceived context.
-This is a more advanced approach but can yield significant improvements for AI memory free applications.
+This is a more advanced approach but can yield significant improvements for AI memory free applications and contribute to better memory & long-context models.

 Even with large context windows, managing AI agent memory is crucial.
 Techniques like episodic memory in AI agents or semantic memory AI agents help structure what the AI remembers and prioritizes.